-On June 12, 2014, the Farm Credit Administration approved a proposed rule to revise the requirements governing the eligibility of investments for System banks and associations.
-The stated objectives of the proposed rule are as follows:
+On June 12, 2018, the Farm Credit Administration (FCA) published a final rule revising the requirements governing the eligibility of investments for System Banks and Associations.
+The stated objectives of the final rule are as follows:

-- To strengthen the safety and soundness of System banks and associations, - To ensure that System banks hold sufficient liquidity to continue operations and pay maturing obligations in the event of market disruption, - To enhance the ability of the System banks to supply credit to agricultural and aquatic producers, - To comply with the requirements of section 939A of the Dodd-Frank Act, - To modernize the investment eligibility criteria for System banks, and - To revise the investment regulation for System associations to improve their investment management practices so they are more resilient to risk.
+- To strengthen investment practices at System Banks and Associations to enhance their safety and soundness; - To ensure that System Banks hold sufficient high-quality liquid investments for liquidity purposes; - To enhance the ability of the System Banks to supply credit to agricultural and aquatic producers and their cooperatives in times of financial distress; - To comply with the requirements of section 939A of the Dodd-Frank Act; - To modernize the investment eligibility criteria for System Banks; and - To revise the investment regulation for System Associations to improve their investment management practices so they are more resilient to risk.